-Research to address critical knowledge gaps: In collaboration with other agencies and institutions, the Bank is undertaking a comprehensive analytical program.
-In addition, the Bank continues its support to the Consultative Group on International Agricultural Research (CGIAR).
-In 2012, a CGIAR Multi-Donor Trust Fund established to harmonize donor investments is being hosted and managed by the World Bank.
+Research to address critical knowledge gaps: The Bank is undertaking a comprehensive analytical program in collaboration with other agencies.
+The Bank continues its support to the Consultative Group on International Agricultural Research (CGIAR).
+The Bank is also improving global collaboration around knowledge in agriculture, food security, and nutrition, through the SecureNutrition knowledge platform.

 Last Updated: Oct 10, 2014